 This bill amends several sections of Louisiana's insurance law to enhance the definitions and enforcement mechanisms related to insurance fraud and unfair trade practices.
-Notably, it modifies the definition of "fraudulent insurance act" to clarify that it includes acts committed with the intent to defraud, and it specifically adds a new provision that criminalizes the presentation of misleading documents related to property insurance claims.
-Additionally, the bill updates the language surrounding the commissioner of insurance's subpoena powers, allowing for more effective investigation of potential violations of insurance laws.
+Notably, it modifies the definition of a "fraudulent insurance act" to clarify that it includes acts committed with the intent to defraud, specifically adding that it encompasses presenting misleading documents related to property insurance claims.
+Additionally, the bill introduces a new provision that explicitly defines the act of misrepresenting damages or repair costs in insurance claims as fraudulent.

 Statutes affected: HB651 Original: 22:1923, 22:1964(13), 22:2198(A)